andreidrc/rest-assured-workshop/README.md

 3. Build the project (from menu Build -> Build Project or `Ctrl+F9`) and check that project builds successfully.

 ## Running the mock server
-The mock server used to respond to the API calls we'll be making in the exercises.
+The mock server will be used to respond to the API calls performed in the exercises.
 From the project directory, run the following command in cmd `json-server db.json`